-One of the most daunting technical challenges facing small businesses as they start up is choosing a data-storage system.
-The concepts underlying storage arrays go over most people's heads.
-Even when understood, the rigid structure demanded by RAID arrays means figuring out exactly how much storage you'll need for the foreseeable future, right up front.
-If you underestimate, you face the hassle of expensive and time-consuming upgrades to your storage array.
+One of the most daunting technical challenges facing small businesses as they start up is choosing a data storage system.
+Firstly, the concepts underlying storage arrays go over most people's heads.
+Even when understood, the rigid structure demanded by RAID arrays means figuring out exactly how much storage you'll need for the foreseeable future right up front.
+If you underestimate, you face the hassle of expensive and time consuming upgrades to your storage array.
 If you play it safe, you will waste capital that would be better spent on other parts of your business.

 Start with a pair of hard drives of any size.
 Intuitive LEDs on the front of the DroboPro let you know how much of your total disk space is used, and warn you as your disks are running out of space.

-The DroboPro supports hot swapping, so you can add or rearrange your storage system without any down time.
-Once your business is big enough so that all eight bays are in use, you can still swap any one of the drives out for a higher-capacity one.
+The DroboPro supports hot-swapping, so you can add or rearrange your storage system without any downtime.
+Once your business is big enough that all eight bays are in use, you can still swap any one of the drives out for a higher capacity one.

-The DroboPro can alternate between single- and dual-disk redundancy with a single click, making it easy to find your desired balance between security and storage space.
-If the array is set to dual-disk redundancy, the array can sustain two simultaneous disk failures while still keeping your data accessible and intact.
+The DroboPro can alternate between single and dual disk redundancy with a single click, making it easy to find your desired balance between security and storage space.
+If the array is set to dual disk redundancy, the array can sustain two simultaneous disk failures while still keeping your data accessible and data intact.

-If a hard disk does fail, LEDs, pop-up alerts and email notifications let you know immediately.
-The DroboPro then begins "self-healing;" restructuring your data so it is as safe as possible.
-Once the bad disk is replaced, the system reorganizes all data to the state it was in prior to the hard-disk failure.
+If a hard disk does fail, LEDs pop-up alerts and email notifications let you know immediately.
+The DroboPro then begins "self-healing," restructuring your data so it is as safe as possible.
+Once the bad disk is replaced, the system once again reorganizes everything to the state it was in prior to the hard disk failure.
 When you replace the faulty drives, the data heals at a rate proportional to the used space.
 This is another major advantage over traditional RAID arrays, which require that each bit be copied whether it contains data or not.